interledger/rafiki/localenv/README.md

 The accounts of the second instance (Happy Life Bank) can be found on [`localhost:3031`](http://localhost:3031).

-When clicking on the Account Name, a list of Transactions appears.
+When clicking on the Account Name, you can view the account information, the available balance, and see a list of transactions.

 ![Mock Account Servicing Entity Transactions](../packages/documentation/public/img/map-transactions.png)